mangopy/SearchLM/data/README.md

         },
         {
             "role": "assistant",
-            "content": "<FACT> Hurricane Frances and Hurricane Ivan\n<QUERY> Which of these hurricanes was a Category 5 hurricane?"
+            "content": "<RECORD> Hurricane Frances and Hurricane Ivan\n<THINK> Which of these hurricanes was a Category 5 hurricane?"
         },
         {
             "role": "user",